Are we heartbroken with the things that break the heart of God?

 Too many churches are asleep, just as Jonah was in the storm.
 This was brought home to me not long ago.
 In 1990 the communist government of the former Soviet Union crumbled.
 We at SNU had the opportunity to send an evangelistic team of students to Russia.
 Those students raised much of the money needed for that trip from family and friends.
 Sadly, one team member's local church said they couldn't help her to be on that short-term mission trip.
 The reason?
 They were raising money to beautify their church building.
 They needed to pay for new carpeting.
 What a bunch of Jonahs!

 Fortunately, not every church has succumbed to the grip of a Jonah mentality.
-The Church of the Nazarene in Roswell, New Mexico did not.
+The Church of the Nazarene in Roswell, New Mexico, did not.
 That congregation had outgrown its old building.
 It needed land to build a larger one.
 Although they began accumulating money in a building fund, they couldn't find affordable property.
 Then, someone at a local church board meeting suggested that they "tithe" their building fund money.
 Instead of letting that building fund money sit unused month after month, they proposed taking some of it to help on a church building in another country.
 That's what they did.
 Then, after building one church on a mission field, they built a second one.
 Then, some doors began to open for their local building project.
 Still, they decided to keep helping others.
 By the time they completed their own new building, those Roswell Nazarenes had helped build five church buildings in other countries.
-While there may have been some potential Jonahs in that Roswell congregation, they were not being listened to.
+There may have been some potential Jonahs in that Roswell congregation, but they were not being listened to.
 I fervently hope hundreds of other church boards will catch the vision for global evangelism that drove that one church.

 It may not happen, however.
 I sometimes hear pastors or church board members grumbling at the idea of giving ten percent of their church income to evangelism ministries in other countries.
 "After all," these modern-day Jonahs moan, "our local church has so many expenses, and we have to support the district organization too.
 How can we drain off money for work in another country when that money is needed to keep our local ministry afloat?"